harrietty/harrietryder.co.uk/src/blog/goals-2019.md

 Metric: Feel like practicing meditation brings a benefit

-11. 🐦 **Self-promote myself better** I feel like I publish quite a lot on the web bit I'm pretty rubbish at self promotion, so that's something I'd like to improve.
+11. 🐦 **Promote myself better** I feel like I publish quite a lot on the web but I'm pretty rubbish at self promotion, so that's something I'd like to improve.
 Increasing followers seems like an easy metric to track.

 Metric: 1000 Twitter followers in total by the end of the year